zachvalenta/jvns.ca/content/post/2018-09-23-why-sell-zines-.markdown

 I'm sure I'll make some more mistakes in the future and hopefully I'll learn from them :).
-I wanted to post these because I worry a lot about making mistakes when selling things to folks, but once I write down the issues so far it doesn't seem like a huge deal.
+I wanted to post these because I worry a lot about making mistakes when selling things to folks, but once I write down the issues so far they all feel very resolvable.
+Mostly I just try to reply to email fast when folks have problems, which isn't that often.

 ### let's see how the experiment goes!